openwdl/wdl/versions/development/SPEC.md

 Calls may be executed as soon as all their inputs are available.
 If `call x`'s inputs are based on `call y`'s outputs, this means that `call x` can be run as soon as `call y` has completed.

 As soon as the execution of a called task completes, the call outputs are available to be used as inputs to other calls in the workflow or as workflow outputs.
-Note that the only task declarations that are accessible outside of the task are its output declarations, i.e. call inputs cannot be referenced.
+The only task declarations that are accessible outside of the task are its output declarations, i.e. call inputs cannot be referenced.
 To expose a call input, add an output to the task that simply copies the input:

 ```wdl
 task copy_input {